 Good deeds get reported too: if you volunteer for community service, the related department will submit that info.
 If you donate blood or bone marrow, the local health planning commission will log your donation.

-That data then gets passed up the chain through the National Credit Information Sharing Platform to the provincial and national databases.
+Some of that data – specifically penalties and rewards received – gets passed up the chain through the National Credit Information Sharing Platform to the provincial and national databases, to form a part of your national SCS file.

 The source documents we’ve seen show that the data collected on citizens at the local level is fairly standardized from city to city.
 That’s because most cities in China have the same set of bureaus and agencies.
 Those agencies already have a standard set of records they collect.
 These basic data sets get passed up to the national database from every location.